Is My Landlord Responsible For Damage to My Property?

 Who is responsible when a water leak from a plumbing issue in your rental damages your neighbor's ceiling?

-It’s you and not the landlord.
-In fact, your landlord can hold you liable for the damages if you don’t pay to replace the ceiling and any related damages, such as drywall.
+It's you and not the landlord.
+Your landlord can hold you liable for the damages if you don't pay to replace the ceiling and any related injuries, such as drywall.

 If you have insurance, it should cover your ceiling and will replace the cost of your possessions after the water damages them.

-The landlord is not responsible for any damages to your possessions should fire damage them, a bathtub overflow from your neighbor, a water leak through the walls, or flooding during a storm.
+The landlord is not responsible for any damages to your personal possessions caused by incidents such as fire, a bathtub overflow from a neighboring unit, plumbing leaks, or flooding unless negligence on the part of the landlord can be demonstrated.

 Unless your landlord directly set fire to your possessions or intentionally flooded your things, holding your landlord liable in a court of law would be difficult.